pulumi/terraform-provider-google-beta/website/docs/r/google_billing_subaccount.html.markdown

   will be created under in the form `{billing_account_id}` or `billingAccounts/{billing_account_id}`.

 * `deletion_policy` (Optional) - If set to "RENAME_ON_DESTROY" the billing account display_name
-  will be changed to "Terraform Destroyed" along with a timestamp.
+  will be changed to "Destroyed" along with a timestamp.
 If set to "" this will not occur.
   Default is "".

 ## Attributes Reference